PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 yarn add https://github.com/PT-Akar-Inti-Teknologi/ait-nestjs-base.git#tags/v1.0.8
 ```

+For modules that need user replication data module, please see to https://github.com/PT-Akar-Inti-Teknologi/ait_nestjs_replication_data

 ## How to Use

 Register modules that were used by your project in app.module.ts, then available service will be available globally to be injected in any of Feature classes.
 See in available modules below to know how to register.